 Currently the Guild is raising funds for the following projects:

 - The Guild has engaged engineers and architects and has been working with the team on a preliminary design for a replacement for the Woodlands Bridge.
-Due to its deteriorating condition, the existing bridge in the Olmsted Woods has been closed since 2012.
+Due to its deteriorating condition, the bridge in the Olmsted Woods was closed in 2012 and removed in March 2021.

 - The restoration and maintenance of our antique carousel to assure it will continue to delight the young and young at heart each year during Flower Mart.